sophalMok/gradle-templates/README.md

 The recommended way to install this plugin, is to use a gradle init script.
 To install, follow these steps:

-Step 1.
-Create the gradle init script.
+1. Create the gradle init script.
 ```shell
 touch ~/.gradle/init.d/domo-connector.gradle
 ```

-Step 2.
-Copy the following contents into the gradle init script created in Step 1.
+2. Copy the following contents into the gradle init script created in Step 1.
 ```groovy
 initscript {
     dependencies {